What You Can Do About Climate Change And Air Pollution

 Here’s what we know:

-- Mild winters cause plants and trees to bloom earlier, releasing more pollen and mold spores into the air.
-This leads to longer and more potent allergy seasons.
+- Mild winters cause plants, flowers and trees to bloom earlier, releasing more pollen and mold spores into the air and leading to longer and more potent allergy seasons.
 Both pollen and mold spores are common asthma and allergy triggers.

 Here’s what you can do:

 - Talk with your healthcare provider about how to prevent symptoms on days when the pollen counts are high or air quality is poor.
 Make sure you have an updated Asthma Action Plan and know what triggers to avoid.
 If breathing problems occur, ask if you need to adjust your medication.